 - Pain and suffering

 Several factors play into injury settlements and are negotiated in different stages as follows:

 In some cases, you may be required to complete independent medical evaluations.
 This will help the insurance company and opposing sides determine what medical treatment is necessary now and in the future.
-Your primary care provider’s opinions will also aid in evaluating how much your claim may be worth.
+Your primary care provider’s opinions will also aid in evaluating how much your legal claim may be worth.
 It is important to discuss your options with a personal injury lawyer so that you obtain the best settlement possible.

 How Do I Know What Type Of Tort Law My Claim Falls Under?

 As previously mentioned, a tort is a wrongful act committed by another person that caused injury or property damage through those actions.
-There are many types of injury claims and cases that fall into a tort.
+There are many types of negligence claims and cases that fall into a tort.
 Below are just a few of those subcategories.

 - Workers’ compensation – An injury that occurs at work